GC-HBOC/HowTo_Calculation_PRS_CanRisk/hg38/BCAC_313_variant_check.md

 # not covered in custom Twist exome

-31 of the 313 variants are not covered with at lease 20x (avg coverage 100x) although in design of Twist custom exome V2 (Tübingen):
+31 of the 313 variants are not covered with 20x (avg coverage 100x) although in design of Twist custom exome V2 (Tübingen):

 * chr1	7857010	7857021
 * chr1	113903252	113903263